neurodata/checklists/matrix.md

 1. What fraction of features of each kind (binary, integer, non-negative, character, string etc.)
 2. What is the distribution of NaNs per row?
 Per column?
 Infs per row?
 Per column?
 "Zero" variance rows? columns?

-3. Heat map of raw data that fits on screen (if n>1000, compress n, if d>100, compress d)
+3. Heat map of raw data that fits on screen
+    1. if n>1000, compress n,
+    1. if d>100, compress d
-4. Violin plot of each dimension (if d>100, compress d, if n < 1000, overlay jittered scatterplot)
+4. Violin plot of each dimension
+    1. if d>100, compress d,
+    1. if n < 1000, overlay jittered scatterplot
-5. Outlier plot (if n>1000, show violin plot with outliers plotted as jittered scatterplot)
+5. Outlier plot
+    1. if n>1000, show violin plot with outliers plotted as jittered scatterplot
-6. Correlation matrix of features (if d>100, compress d)
+6. Correlation matrix of features
+    1. if d>100, compress d
 7. Cumulative variance (with elbows)
-8. Pairs plots for top ~8 dimensions (if d>8, compress d, if n>1000, use heatmap rather than scatterplot)
+8. Pairs plots for top ~8 dimensions
+    1. if d>8, compress d,
+    1. if n>1000, use heatmap rather than scatterplot
+1. plot cumulative variance
+1. pairs plot of features embedded
-9. hierarchical mclust++ for k=1,2 for all 10 models, plot BIC curves (if d>n, compress d)
+1. do hierarchical mclust++, plot BIC curves  (if d>n, compress d)
-10. draw voronoi diagram (induced by mclust++) overlaid on "pairs plots", and color code points
+1. label pairs plots by estimated cluster and overlay voronoi diagrams (induced by mclust++)

-11. means & variances for each level of mclust++
+1. for each level,
+    1. heatmap, sorted by child node
+    2. violion plot, separated by child node
+    1. outlier plot for each child node
+    1. mean for each child node, and difference between children
+    1. correlation matrix for each child node, and difference between children
+    1. cumulative variance for each child node
+    1. pairs plots for each child node
+    1. compute eigendecomposiiton of covariance matrix
+    1. scatter plot of embedded features

 ### Compression Options